DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-mentoring-discovery-phase-user-needs.md

 ## Next steps

-By using these user groups and associated needs the private beta team were able to begin to understand what the users of Claim funding for mentor training wanted to achieve from the service.
+By using these user groups and associated needs the private beta team can understand what the users of Claim funding for mentor training want to achieve from the service.

-However, to help design and build the service the team needed to identify the user tasks that the users would undertake, So that schools could claim funding for their mentor training successfully, as well as ensuring that all relevant assurance checks were completed.
+However, to help design and build the service the team need to identify the user tasks that the users would undertake, so that schools can claim funding for their mentor training successfully, as well as ensuring that all relevant assurance checks were completed.